Obarun/66/doc/66-event.md

 **restarts** — each reactor picking its own verb — with a one-step ordering constraint carried by `Emit`.

-**Compared with others.** systemd propagates *reload only* (`PropagatesReloadTo=` / `ReloadPropagatedFrom=`); there is no `ReloadOrRestartPropagatedFrom`, so a group where some daemons reload and others must restart cannot be driven from one trigger (issues 32382, 10638).
+**Compared with others.** Propagation mechanisms carry a *single* verb — typically reload — so a group where some daemons reload and others must restart cannot be driven from one trigger.
-In practice the whole per-service matrix ends up encoded in the renewal tool's deploy hook — certbot's `deploy-hook` scripts — and certbot historically even ran only the *last* `--renew-hook` given (issues 5076, 8090).
+In practice the whole per-service matrix ends up encoded in the renewal tool's deploy hook, far away from the services it acts on and owned by whoever maintains that hook.
 66 keeps each reactor's policy on the consumer, where it belongs.

 ### `From` is a watch, not a dependency